-2.3.5 Connection to AC supply
+2.3.4 Connection to AC supply

 - Connection to an AC supply must only be carried out by qualified personnel and the device must always be run directly on a power grid (transformer are permitted) and not on generators or UPS equipment! - Cable cross section must be suitable for the maximum input current of the device!
 See tables below.
-The device should furthermore be fused externally and according to the current rating and cable cross section - WC models: For safety reasons it's recommended to install a 30 mA RCD for every water-cooled unit (option WC) or at least one per three units (due to the possible leak current, see technical data), in case multiple WC models run in parallel
+The device should furthermore be fused externally and according to the current rating and cable cross section

-All models and variants in this series, as produced since approx. 01/2022, support to run either on 380/400/480 V or also 208 V (US and Japan grids).
-When running a model with 30 kW power rating on 208 V it would automatically switch into derated power mode in which the available DC power is decreased to 18 kW.
-This is detected every time when powering the device, so that the same model could provide the full 30 kW of rated power when being run on 380/400/480 V.
+All models and variants in this series support to run either on 380/400/480 V or also 208 V (US and Japan grids).
+When running any with model on 208 V it would automatically switch into derated power mode in which the available DC power is decreased to 3 kW (5 kW models), 6 kW (10 kW models) or 9 kW (15 kW models).
+This is detected every time when powering the device, so that the same model could provide the full rated power when being run on 380/400/480 V.

-2.3.5.1 AC supply requirements
+2.3.4.1 AC supply requirements